HD Analysis for the Maine Coon (Part 2)

 In this chart, I looked at all cats regardless of the number of tested cats behind them and looked for the cats behind them with HD grade 2 or 3.

-I separated them going on, in what generation the first cats with know HD grade 2 or 3 appeared,
+I separated them regarding, in what generation the first cats with know HD grade 2 or 3 appeared,

-It seems like the closer it is the worse HD, for some reason the HD grade 3 is less in the cats who got cats with HD degree 2 or 3 for the first time in 2nd generation.
+It seems like the closer it is the worse HD, for some reason the HD grade 3 is less in the cats who had ancestors with HD degree 2 or 3 for the first time in 2nd generation.

 That might be just a coincidence, maybe the grandparents were first-generation tested.
 I might have to dig a bit deeper into this if possible.